 These discoveries catalysed a number of further developments.

 One fruitful theme has been to study the implications of general features of the dual SCFTs when translated into geometric terms.
 In turn the geometric understanding gives rise to new insights into the strongly coupled SCFTs.
-For example, since the $a$ central charge of the $d=4$ SCFT is inversely proportional to the volume of the corresponding $SE_5$ space, $a$-maximization in field theory suggested that there could be a geometric extremization principle for obtaining the volume of $SE_5$ metrics.
-Indeed, there is such a notion of volume extremization which was developed in \cite{Martelli:2005tp,Martelli:2006yb}, as we recall later.
+For example, since the $a$ central charge of the $d=4$ SCFT is inversely proportional to the volume of the corresponding $SE_5$, $a$-maximization in field theory suggested that there could be a geometric extremization principle for obtaining the volume of $SE_5$ metrics.
+Indeed, there is such a notion of volume extremization \cite{Martelli:2005tp,Martelli:2006yb}.
 In fact this volume extremization principle applies to SE metrics in any dimension.
-For the particular case of $SE_7$ this result then indicated that there is some kind of extremization principle at work for the dual $d=3$ SCFTs.
-This was later discovered to be associated with the extremization of the free energy of the $d=3$ SCFT when placed on $S^3$ \cite{Jafferis:2010un}, thus completing the circle.
+For the particular case of $SE_7$ this result indicated that there is some kind of extremization principle at work for the dual $d=3$ SCFTs.
+This was later shown to be associated with the extremization of the free energy of the $d=3$ SCFT when placed on $S^3$ \cite{Jafferis:2010un}, thus completing the circle.